Saturday, July 31, 2010

 d.
 Bereich, Anbaugebiet, Grosslage, Einzellage

 a.
-In the east around Buenos Aires
+In the east around Buenos Aires9.
+Which of the following is located in Western Australia?

 b.
 In the north along the border with Bolivia and Paraguay